flpvsk/flpvsk.com/site-flpvsk.com/texts/mindojo.md

 Mindojo is an adaptive e-learning platform.

-Early version of the product is a [GMAT preparation app](https://gmat.economist.com/) published by The Economist journal.
+The early version of the product is a [GMAT preparation app](https://gmat.economist.com/) published by The Economist journal.

 I joined the company as a full-stack developer and worked on the